PatrickParham/ParkingViolationsHW19708/README.md

 # ParkingViolations9760

 The following project provides a workflow to connect to the OpenData NYC API to analyze parking violations in the city of New York since 2016.

-The scope of the project will expand beyond basic Python Scripting to include ElasticSearch, Kibana, and EC2 functionality.
+The primary script ('main.py') includes functionality to allow users to export to csv and analyze the specific API call with ElasticSearch/Kibana.

 ## Resources
 [STA 9760 - Analyzing Millions of NYC Parking Violations](https://docs.google.com/document/d/1jjArRAV462E6N6IcSBxPAtGBoIy3Iqn0KDEgRgaxC8A/edit#)